Skip to main content

 Speakers:

-• Chair: Victoria Carson, The Wise Group
+• Chair: Victoria Carson, Director of Engagement, The Wise Group

-• Julian Blake, Stone King LLP
+• Julian Blake, Public Benefit Lawyer, Stone King LLP

-• Beata Przebinda, Family Action
+• Beata Przebinda, Head of Implementation & Social Value, Family Action

-• Alison Marjoram, P3
+• Alison Marjoram, Executive Director of Development, P3

-• Tara Spence, Home-Start in Suffolk
+• Tara Spence, Chief Executive Officer, Home-Start Suffolk

 Mission Critical: The new Social Value Model